twilightscapes/memegenes-old/src/content/posts/lauren-theater.md

 ## Lauren Boebert exposed in outlandish re-enactment of an Alanis Morrisette song.

 <br />
-Finally, the pregnant lady seated behind Lauren Boebert in the now infamous showing of Beetlejuice has come forward.
-She's also provided video of the congeesswoman's outrageoud behavior.
+Finally, the pregnant lady seated behind Lauren Boebert, in the now infamous showing of Beetlejuice has come forward.
+She's also provided video of the congresswoman's outrageous behavior.
 <br /><br />
 Wishing to remain anonymous for obvious reasons, she said that the congresswoman was rude from the moment she sat down.
 But she was dismayed and amazed as her behavior continued to degrade throughout the night with her eventually finding her boyfriends lap.